Aemony/IGDB/README.md

   * `-Offset`
   * `-Limit`

-* Some cmdlets also support an additional `-Search` parameter:
+* Searchable endpoints also provide a `Find-` cmdlet:
-  * Search-IGDB
+  * Find-IGDBCharacter
-  * Get-IGDBCharacter
+  * Find-IGDBCollection
-  * Get-IGDBCollection
+  * Find-IGDBGame
-  * Get-IGDBGame
+  * Find-IGDBPlatform
-  * Get-IGDBPlatform
+  * Find-IGDBTheme
-  * Get-IGDBTheme
+  * Search-IGDB (searches all searchable endpoints)

 * Refer to https://api-docs.igdb.com/ for the specifics of each endpoint.